tramnal/Quizlet_bot/README.md

-I used only free sources for developing.
+I used only free sources for development.

-Telegram bot reads your input (some English word) and search transcription, translation, sentences as using example and audio.
+The Telegram bot reads your input (an English word) and searches for its transcription, translation, example sentences, and audio.

-Bot will send you wiki-link for proper nouns.
+Bot will send you a wiki-link for proper nouns.

-It creates yours dictionary to save words if you want.
+It creates your personal dictionary to save words if you want.

-Then it can send data to you in .csv file that you can import to quizlet.com
+You can then export the data as a .csv file to import into quizlet.com.